-- 1. Find the desired entry in the table. - 2.
+- To modify or delete an existing entry:1.
+Find the desired entry in the table. - 2.
 Click Modify or Delete as desired on the Modify column.

-Click the Enable/ Disabled All button to make all entries enabled/ disabled.
+Click the Enable/ Disable All button to make all entries enabled/ disabled.

 Click the Next button to go to the next page and click the Previous button to return to the previous page.